paullo97/SELAZ-test/README.md

 - **Graphs for Task Tracking 📊**: Integration with `ngx-charts` to visualize task progress and completion statistics.
 - **Role-Based Action Restrictions 🔒**: Implement role-based access control (RBAC) to restrict actions (e.g., editing or deleting tasks) based on the user's role (ADMIN or USER).
 - **Deploy to GitHub Pages 🚀**: Setup automated deployment to GitHub Pages for easier sharing and showcasing of the project.
+- **Action History 📝**: Implement a history log to track which user deleted, modified, or updated a task, providing better accountability and traceability.

-These features remain a priority for future development and will enhance the user experience by providing better insights, security, and accessibility.
+These features remain a priority for future development and will enhance the user experience by providing better insights, security, accessibility, and accountability.

 ## Prerequisites 🔧